Configure boundary groups for Configuration Manager

-The continued use of an existing software update point even when that server is not in the client's current boundary group is intentional.
+This behavior is intentional.
+The client continues to use an existing software update point, even when it isn't in the client's current boundary group.
 When the software update point changes, the client synchronizes data with the new server, which causes significant network usage.
 If all clients switch to a new server at the same time, the delay in transition helps to avoid saturating your network.

-A client always attempts to reach its last known-good software update point for 120 minutes before starting fallback.
-After 120 minutes, if the client has not established contact, it then begins fallback.
-When fallback starts, the client receives a list of all software update points from its current boundary group.
-Additional software update points from neighbor and site default boundary groups are available based on fallback configurations.
+After 120 minutes, if the client hasn't established contact, it then begins fallback.
+When fallback starts, the client receives a list of all software update points in its current boundary group.
+Additional software update points in neighbor and site default boundary groups are available based on fallback configurations.

 Fallback configurations for software update points

 You can configure Fallback times (in minutes) for software update points to be less than 120 minutes.
 However, the client still tries to reach its original software update point for 120 minutes.
 Then it expands its search to additional servers.
 Boundary group fallback times start when the client first fails to reach its original server.
 When the client expands its search, the site provides any boundary groups configured for less than 120 minutes.

 To block fallback for a software update point to a neighbor boundary group, configure the setting to Never fallback.

 After failing to reach its original server for two hours, the client then uses a shorter cycle to establish a connection to a new software update point.
 This behavior enables the client to rapidly search through the expanding list of potential software update points.

 You configure software update points in boundary group A to fallback after 10 minutes.
 You configure the same setting for boundary group B to 130 minutes.
 A client in boundary group Z fails to reach its last known-good software update point.